apache/shardingsphere/community/content/contribute/code-conduct.en.md

  - Minimize the access permission for classes and methods.
  - Private method should be just next to the method in which it is used; writing private methods should be in the same as the appearance order of private methods.
  - No `null` parameters or return values.
+ - Replace if else return and assign statement with ternary operator in priority.
  - Replace constructors, getters, setter methods and log variable with lombok in priority.
  - Use `LinkedList`  in priority.
 Use `ArrayList` for use index to get element only.
  - Use capacity based `Collection` such as `ArrayList`, `HashMap` must indicate initial capacity to avoid recalculate capacity.